 If you invest in our common stock in this offering, your ownership interest in us will be immediately diluted to the extent of the difference between the initial public offering price per share of our common stock and the net tangible book value per share of our common stock immediately after this offering.
-Based on the initial public offering price of \$27.00 per share, purchasers of common stock in this offering will experience immediate and substantial dilution in net tangible book value of \$25.02 per share.
+Assuming an initial public offering price of \$25.50 per share, purchasers of common stock in this offering will experience immediate and substantial dilution in net tangible book value of \$23.60 per share.
 See "Dilution" for a more detailed description of the dilution to new investors in the offering.